cvzi/py_save_face_xmp/README.md

 # py_save_face_xmp
 Python tool to detect or select faces on jpg images and save the position in the XMP metadata of the image file.

 The faces are stored in the JPG metadata in XMP tags.
 The standard is defined by the [Metadata Working Group Regions schema](http://exiv2.org/tags-xmp-mwg-rs.html).
 These tags are for example supported by Picasa which can also read and write them.
+An example path looks like this: Xmp.mwg-rs.Regions/mwg-rs:RegionList[1]/mwg-rs:Name

 The script uses the GExiv2 python API to read the XMP tags and exiv2 in the command line to write the tags (because writing XMP arrays/bags is not possible with GExiv2).